phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

 In order to jail our users, which we'll accomplish using [chroot](http://manpages.ubuntu.com/manpages/focal/en/man2/chroot.2.html){:target="_blank"}, we need to set some very specific permissions, and make a few changes to our configuration files.

-First, make sure the owner of our FTPS parent directory, and all user subdirectories, matches our `guest_username`, which is defined in our `vsftpd.conf` config.
+First, make sure the owner of our FTPS parent directory, and all user subdirectories, matches our `guest_username`.
+The username is defined in our `vsftpd.conf` config, and in this case, it's `ftp`:

 {% highlight bash %}
 sudo chown -R ftp:ftp /home/vftp